01Matrix/MAE_COVID19/README.md

-## Masked Autoencoders: A PyTorch Implementation
+## MAE fine-tuning for Few-sample COVID-19 Detection

 <p align="center">
   <img src="https://user-images.githubusercontent.com/11435359/146857310-f258c86c-fde6-48e8-9cee-badd2b21bd2c.png" width="480">
 </p>

-This is a PyTorch/GPU re-implementation of the paper [Masked Autoencoders Are Scalable Vision Learners](https://arxiv.org/abs/2111.06377):
+This is done on top of PyTorch/GPU re-implementation of the paper [Masked Autoencoders Are Scalable Vision Learners](https://arxiv.org/abs/2111.06377):
 ```
 @Article{MaskedAutoencoders2021,
   author  = {Kaiming He and Xinlei Chen and Saining Xie and Yanghao Li and Piotr Doll{\'a}r and Ross Girshick},